celinelatulipe/ThinkLikeComputer/_sources/IndefiniteIteration/listenerLoop.rst

 If you're at all unsure about how that code works, try adding print statements inside the while loop that print out the values of x and theSum.

+You've seen a related example to this with our interactive turtle programs that have listener functions:

+.. activecode:: ac11_3_2a
+    :nocodelens:

+    import turtle
+    import random

+    def random_square(tur):
+        """ Post-Condition: square with random small size is drawn at turtle's current location """ side = random.randrange(10, 30) # get random size for _ in range(4): #draw a square in location tur.forward(side)
+            tur.left(90)
+        return tur

+    def random_location(tur):
+        """ Post-Condition: turtle is moved to a random location on canvas
+            Pre-conditions: Assume canvas is 400 x 400 """
+        x = random.randrange(-200, 200) # get random x location
+        y = random.randrange(-200, 200) # get random y location
+        tur.penup()
+        tur.goto(x,y) # move to location without drawing tur.pendown()
+        return tur

+    def random_colour(tur):
+        """ Post-Condition: turtle is a random colour """ tur.color(random.random(), random.random(), random.random())
+        return tur

+    def key_r():
+        """ draw randomly coloured and positioned square """ global alex
+        alex = random_colour(alex)
+        alex = random_location(alex)
+        alex = random_square(alex)

+    def key_q():
+        """ close the canvas window """
+        wn.bye()

+    def click(x, y):
+        """ go to clicked location, pick random color and draw square """ global alex
+        alex.penup()
+        alex.goto(x, y)
+        alex.pendown()
+        alex = random_colour(alex)
+        alex = random_square(alex)

+    wn = turtle.Screen()      # Set up the window and its attributes alex = turtle.Turtle()    # create alex
+    alex.speed(10)            # make alex draw fast
+    alex = random_colour(alex)
+    alex = random_location(alex)
+    alex = random_square(alex)

+    wn.onkey(key_r, 'r')    # tell the operating system to execute function 'key_r()' when the 'r' key is pressed on the keyboard wn.onkey(key_q, 'q')    # tell the operating system to execute function 'key_q()' when the 'q' key is pressed on the keyboard wn.onclick(click)       # tell the operating system to execute function 'click' when the user clicks the mouse wn.listen()             # tell the operating system to listen for events on the canvas window

+In this turtle example, the last line of the code is wn.listen().
+This allows us to rely on the built-in event loop that the turtle module provides.
+We don't have to write the listening loop ourselves, we just tell the turtle module what events we want to listen for (the three lines of code right before the last line).
+The turtle graphics module will just listen for these events, in a loop, until we quit, which causes the canvas to be destroyed and the main event loop ends.

 Other uses of ``while``
 ------------------------------